MikingG/MikingG.github.io/index.md

 ---
 # About me

 I enrolled in the Software Engineering School at Sun Yat-sen University in September 2021 as an undergraduate student.
-Currently, I am conducting research under the guidance of Assistant Professor Yanling Wang.
+Currently, I am conducting research under the guidance of Assistant Professor Yanlin Wang.
 Prior to this, I worked with Associate Professor Xiaoyu He, participating in the National Undergraduate Training Program for Innovation and Entrepreneurship.
 During that time, our research focused on gradient-free federated learning methods based on evolutionary computation.

 In addition to my academic endeavors, I have a passion for sharing knowledge and have authored almost 100 original blogs, which are published on CSDN, a prominent Chinese software development community.